 Are you concerned that your child might be sexting (sending sexually explicit message by text or sharing intimate photographs)?
 Need to educate yourself some more about this topic?
 In part one of this blog, I discuss the many aspects which need to be considered in the debate around education and safety when it comes to sexting.
 Here’s What Every Parent Needs to Know About Sexting – Part 1.
-(Part 2 is also available here)
+(Read Part 2 here)

 Of constant concern for parents, are issues surrounding our young people and sexting.